kevinpt/opbasm/README.rst

 Opbasm is a free cross-platform assembler for the PicoBlaze-3 (PB3) and PicoBlaze-6 (PB6) microcontrollers `provided by Xilinx
 <http://www.xilinx.com/products/intellectual-property/picoblaze.htm>`_.
 It will
-run readily on any platform with a functional Python interpreter.
+run readily on any platform with a Python interpreter.
 Opbasm provides a better performing solution to assembling PicoBlaze code without resorting to DOS or Windows emulation to run the native KCPSM assemblers.